vohi/minicoin/minicoin/README.md

 after the double dash `--` will be passed on to the `main` script.

 Jobs are executed on the guest as the `vagrant` user.
+If your script requires root privileges, use `--privileged` as a parameter (before the --):

+`$ minicoin run --privileged windows10 [jobname]`

-If your script requires root privileges, use `sudo` etc, or consider making your job a provisioning step.
+Alternatively, use `sudo` etc in your script, or consider making your job a provisioning step.

 ## Job documentation